Disputes Guide

 Alerts

 Prevention Alerts are notifications that merchants receive from card brands, indicating that a transaction is disputed.
 A normal response to an Alert is to refund the identified transaction, with the aim of preventing a chargeback from being filed.
-There are several types of alerts, such as Visa "TC40" and Mastercard "SAFE" alerts, as well as platforms like Mastercard Consumer Clarity, and Visa Order Insight that provide extended services related to pre-chargeback notifications.
+There are several types of alerts, such as Visa "TC40" and Mastercard "SAFE" alerts, as well as platforms like Mastercard Ethoca, and Visa Rapid Dispute Resolution that provide extended services related to pre-chargeback notifications.

 29 Next allows for Alerts to be marked as resolved and assigned outcomes.
-These events may occur automatically if you are using a third party disputes management service like Midigator.
+These events may occur automatically if your store is using a third party disputes service app.

 Chargebacks